-А Importance to the course, or pattern of our cultural or natural history Avalon is of historical importance in demonstrating the development of early 20th century mansions and houses within the suburb of Toorak.
-The 1925 garage is also historically important as demonstrating early 20th century parking facilities, during a time when the motor car was gaining popularity amongst the wealthy. В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
+A Importance to the course, or pattern of our cultural or natural history

+Avalon is of historical importance in demonstrating the development of early 20th century mansions and houses within the suburb of Toorak.
+The 1925 garage is also historically important as demonstrating early 20th century parking facilities, during a time when the motor car was gaining popularity amongst the wealthy.

+В Possession of uncommon, rare or endangered aspects of our cultural or natural history This place does not meet this criterion. С Potential to yield information that will contribute to an understanding of our cultural or natural history This place does not meet this criterion.
 D Important in demonstrating the principal characteristics of a class of cultural or natural places or environments This place does not meet this criterion. Ε Importance in exhibiting particular aesthetic characteristics Avalon is aesthetically significant as an intact and visually distinct example of an early 20th century Arts and Crafts house.
 Key characteristics that contribute towards its aesthetic value include the rectilinear form with porch treatment, low-pitched gable roof with slate, deep eaves with exposed timber trusses, the use of render and timber shingling as cladding, leadlight windows and unadorned roughcast chimneys.
 To the south of the original building is a double storey extension, built in a sympathetic form to the main house by the Butler family and joined by a walkway.
 F Importance in demonstrating a high degree of creative or technical achievement at a particular period This place does not meet this criterion.
 G Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.
 This includes the significance of a place to Indigenous peoples as part of the continuing and developing cultural traditions This place does not meet this criterion. Н Special association with the life or works of a person, or group of persons, of importance in our history.
-Avalon has associative significance as a house designed by the well-reputed Australian architect Walter Richmond Butler, for his nephew Richard Butler.
-The garage and additions were added by the family in the 1920s and the house was owned by the Butler family for over sixty years.
+Avalon has associative significance as a house designed by the well-reputed Australian architect Walter Richmond Butler and his architectural partner Ernest R. Bradshaw, for his nephew Richard Butler.
+Walter Richmond Butler was a prominent late nineteenth and early twentieth century architect who was noted for his striking Arts and Crafts style designs.
+Richard Butler would also go onto become an architect and subsequently entered into practice with his uncle Walter between 1907 and 1913.
+Walter Richmond Butler and his nephew Richard Butler had an enduring association with the municipality - they not only resided in Toorak, but were responsible for a number of domestic designs in Toorak and Armadale.
+The garage and additions were added by the family in the 1920s and the house was owned by Richard Butler and his family for over sixty years.